jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ![](images/3.%20Automatic%20Containment.012.png)

 Watch out.
 The diagrams above suggest that lines don’t always go outwards.
 But the diagrams are not written well enough.
 The real imaginary residence of an object or a method definition is not inside the modules where their fixed logical residence is.
 They are one level higher, because mutual usage extends across the module.
 If that’s right, then the imaginary target object is different from the real target object ...
 That means that first lines go outward to the imaginary residence, then back inward to the fixed logical residence, and from thereon tot the physical residence.
 That is weird, however.
 The lines going inward could from some views be going outward to an imaginary residence.
 I still need to work this out.
 Perhaps you just need to see everything as going outward to a certain extent, but the access marks lead to the fixed logical residence.
 It’s best not to make a fixed logical residence any more specific than on a site or inside a module.
-It will get the appropriate imaginary residences anyway.
+It might get the appropriate imaginary residences anyway.

 -----